canary-for-cognition/multimodal-dl-framework/classifier/README.md

 In order to run an experiment, one has to manually edit the configuration JSON files (stored in `params`) related to some core aspects of the analysis.
 The core aspects of an experiments are the following:

-1. **Experimental setting** (`experiment.json`): NN architecture and dataset, parameters related to the the training procedure;
+1. **Experimental setting** (`experiment.json`): NN architecture and dataset, parameters related to the the train procedure;
-2. **Cross validation** (`cross_validation.json`): type of CV to be performed and whether or not to regenerate the data split;
+2. **Cross val** (`cross_val.json`): type of CV to be performed and whether or not to regenerate the data split;
 3. **Network** (`networks/`): architecture-specific parameters for the selected NN (or for the submodules in case of multi-modal architectures);
 4. **Dataset** (`dataset/`): paths to the data modalities involved in the experiment;
 5. **Modality** (`modalities/`):  modality-specific parameters for the modalities handled by the selected NN.

 ### Experimental setting

-These parameters define the general setting of the experiments and the configuration for the training procedure.
+These parameters define the general setting of the experiments and the configuration for the train procedure.

 #### Description of the parameters